DonnKey/unslr/README.md

 operator such that only expressions which would be "ambiguous" to the casual reader of such a statement are required to be parenthesised.

-The source code is a translation to K&R C of the original XPL/S sources (from 1978).
+The source code is a translation to K&R C of the original XPL/S sources (from 1978), with some additions/changes made in 1988-1989.
 (The translation was made in 1979-81.)
 The C source was recovered via OCR (gImageReader) and hand edited to correct OCR errors until it compiled correctly using gcc/90 in the "standard C" configuration.
 A visual inspection for confusing standalone 'i' with '1' and 'l' was done, but